AbhishekKrGhosh/shared_diary/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For significant changes, please open an issue first to discuss what you would like to change.

-Enjoy using **Shared Diaries**!
+Enjoy using **Shared Diary**!
 If you encounter any issues, feel free to open an issue on GitHub.